awasali14/transfer-learning-using-MobileNet-v2-and-Inception-v3-models-/README.md

 The script outputs images with predictions where the predicted and true labels are displayed.
 Correct predictions are highlighted in blue, and incorrect ones in red, providing a quick visual assessment of the model's performance.

-## Conclusion

-This project illustrates the practical application of transfer learning for image classification tasks, providing a foundation that can be expanded to more complex and diverse datasets.
-It also serves as an educational tool for understanding key concepts in machine learning and deep learning.